audiomuze/tagminder/README.md

 - ensure standardisation of various tags across all tracks in a folder/album e.g. all tracks have ```DATE``` and ```GENRE``` assignments and that they're the same
 - merge ```GENRE``` and ```STYLE``` tags to ```GENRE``` tag and dedupe both
 - write out __dirpaths for various queries to additonal tables users can use to focus on manual adjustments e.g. adding ```DATE``` tag to albums without dates
+- implement argv to enable passing of switches determining which metadata enhancement routines are run

 USAGE: